jeanmaxcacacho/51.01-project/readme.txt

 For all algorithms except FCFS, an intermediate "readyQueue" vector is instantiated to handle process dispatching.
-This vector grows in importance with the preemptive algorithms.
-At the end of each algorithm function we call the reportPerformance subroutine to display all the desired metrics.
+This vector grows in importance with the preemptive algorithms, it's used to store processes that are preempted out.At the end of each algorithm function we call the reportPerformance subroutine to display all the desired metrics.